ubco-mds-2021-labs/dashboard1-group-e/doc/reflection-milestone2.md

 ## What is not yet implemented (and we are hoping to implement for milestone 4)

 - Callbacks to connect all the graphs together (i.e., when a user selects a state from the map, all the other graphs should be updated to reflect data of that particular state.
-Currently only the 3 cards above the map are linked).
+Currently only the 3 cards above the map are linked and the rest of the plots show the sum for all the states).

 - The sizing of the graph inside the dashboard is still a work in progress.
 Currently our dashboard is bigger than it should be.
+Also, we want to make the map graph take up all the remaining space.

 - The user can also click on the map to select which state they want to view and this will also change the rest of the dashboards.